16 Healthiest Starbucks Foods to Order in 2025

 When it’s bright and early in the morning and you just want the healthiest Starbucks food to grab en route to the office, Rolled and Steel-Cut Oatmeal is a simple yet wholesome option.

 Starbucks’ healthy instant oatmeal is also fully customizable and comes with toppings like dried fruit, nuts, brown sugar and fresh blueberries.
 For the healthiest Starbucks meal, opt for healthy nuts and blueberries as toppings.
-However, all these toppings are relatively healthy in small quantities.
+Sweeteners like brown sugar or agave can raise the sugar content, so use them sparingly if you’re limiting added sugars.

 • Calories: 160